 We performed procedures including the identification of journal entries and other adjustments to test based on risk criteria and comparing the identified entries to supporting documentation.
-Due to the limited number of journal entries made in the financial year due to the inherent nature of the Company these have been substantively tested in full with no issues to note.
+Due to the limited number of journal entries made in the financial year due to the inherent nature of the Company, no journals were identified after applying our high risk criteria, hence we have tested 5 journals posted in the year covering finance charges and income with no issues to note.